January 13, 2020

 - Maintains the employee’s employment records.

-NOTE: The new rule will take effect 60 days from the date of publication in the Federal Register.
-That publication is pending as of this writing.
-Click here for a copy of the preliminary, final rule.
+NOTE: The new rule will take effect on Monday, March 16, 2020.
+Click here for a copy of the final rule.